 When you apply for your visa extension within the USA, you automatically get a new i94 after approval.

-Example: You can apply for H1B extension (form I-129) or H4 visa extension using form i-539 to get a new i94.
+Example: You can apply for an H1B extension (form I-129) or H4 visa extension using form I-539 to get a new i94.

-Once your extension is approved, USCIS sends a new extended i94 attached to approved i797.
+Once your extension is approved, USCIS sends a new extended i94 attached to the approved i797.

 CBP offices located at the airport fix the i94 errors.

-We have checked with CBP offices inside international airports at Dallas, Boston, and San Francisco and they all have denied extending i94 based on the new passport.
+We have checked with CBP offices inside international airports in Dallas, Boston, and San Francisco and they all have denied extending i94 based on the new passport.

-They informed us that they can only fix the i94 mistakes that happened during i94 issuance and not extend.
+They informed us that they could only fix the i94 mistakes that happened during the i94 issuance and not extend.